bsmg/beat-saber-community-wiki/support.md

 >Refer To This Gif.
 https://media.discordapp.net/attachments/442696229508612096/580271306461806640/fix_game_not_responding.gif

-### If You're Modding Again (From A Previously Modded Copy)
+### If You're Updating From A Previously Modded Copy
-Then we recommend you perform a clean install,[Clean Installation](#clean-installation) before modding, Basically just cut out/copy your `CustomSongs` folder elsewhere, and delete the games folder and uninstall from your platform.
+Then we recommend you perform a clean install,[Clean Installation](#clean-installation) before modding, Essentially, just cut out/copy your `CustomSongs` folder elsewhere, and delete the game's folder.
 Then reinstall the game and launch it once without mods, so it generates whatever it needs to, before you mod it or else itll treat mods installed as incompatible.

-## The mod manager isnt installing any plugins
+## The installers aren't installing any plugins
-The plugins will appear in your plugins folder after you launch the game. if your game plugins folder still is empty please run `ipa.exe` again and make sure that nothing is preventing it from running, `Anti-viruses, Admin permissions, etc.` you can try running the installer again also `try running the ipa.exe a few times` then launch your game.
+The installers download mods to `Beat Saber/IPA/Pending`, and these files are moved to your plugins folder when you launch the game.
+If your game Plugins folder still is empty afterwards, run `ipa.exe` again and make sure that nothing is preventing it from running, e.g. `Anti-viruses, Admin permissions, etc.`

 # 1. Installer Issues
 ### 1.1 Is the mod manager a virus?